Shopkit/docs/api/api.md

 All API requests are made to https://api.shopk.it/ and all requests are served over **HTTPS**.
 The current version is **v1**.

 ### Schema
-The API only supports JSON. <small class="text-light">(2005 called and wants its XML back)</small>
+The API only supports JSON. <small class="text-light">(2005 called and wants its XML back)</small>.

-All timestamps are returned in ISO 8601 format: `YYYY-MM-DDTHH:MM:SS±HH:MM`
+All timestamps are returned in ISO 8601 format: `YYYY-MM-DDTHH:MM:SS±HH:MM`.

 ### HTTP Verbs
 Where possible, the API strives to use appropriate HTTP verbs for each action.